sush4nt/sush4nt/README.md

 </div>   -->

-### <div align="center">Hello there, I'm Sushant </div>
+### <div align="center">Hi there! </div>

-- 🔭 Innovative and passionate data scientist with experience in utilizing machine learning to create unique data-driven solutions
+- 🔭 I am a data scientist with an interest in applied machine learning.

-- 🌱 I’m currently learning **Deep learning frameworks and Model Deployment pipelines**
+- 🌱 I’m currently automating data-driven solutions for manufacturing industries.

 - ❤️ Football, Chai & Running 🏃‍♂️.

-- ⚡ Fun fact: A million seconds is 12 days.
-A billion seconds is 31 years.
-A trillion seconds is 31,688 years.

 - 📫 How to reach me **sushant.kb.patil@gmail.com**